 Three Months Before Trip

-Purchase travel and medical evacuation insurance if needed
+- Purchase travel and medical evacuation insurance

 A Week Before Trip

-Register with home embassy or consulate in the countries I’ll be traveling
+- Register with home embassy or consulate in the countries I’ll be traveling

-Get cash from local bank.
+- Get cash.
 I usually bring U.S. $200 as a backup.

-Save offline Google maps on my phone of the area I’ll be traveling to if needed
+- Save offline Google maps on my phone of the area I’ll be traveling to if needed

-Hotel confirmations if needed.
+- Hotel confirmations if needed.
 It’s good to have a printed backup if there is any question about a reservation.

-Any other reservations or tickets like day tours
+- Any other reservations or tickets like day tours

-Check out local Meetup groups where I’ll be traveling and RSVP to any interesting events
+- Check out local Meetup groups where I’ll be traveling and RSVP to any interesting events

-Install and familiarize myself with any apps I plan to use, such as public transport navigation, dictionary, or messaging apps
+- Install and familiarize myself with any apps I plan to use, such as public transport navigation, dictionary, or messaging apps